 These side effects should begin to subside after a couple of weeks.
 If symptoms persist or worsen, don’t hesitate to contact your dentist.

 After a wisdom tooth removal, dentists recommend you avoid certain foods that can adversely impact your recovery.

-If you are uncertain of which foods to avoid after your procedure, your dentist in Milton Keynes can help you achieve a proper post-wisdom tooth removal diet.
+If you are uncertain of which foods to avoid after your procedure, the following guide can help you achieve a proper post-wisdom tooth removal diet.

 How long after wisdom teeth removal can I eat meat?